Your basket is empty.

 These roses will reach an eventual height or between 2-3ft and a width of 1-2ft.
 Pruning is essential to maintain a compact form, healthy growth and strong and prolific flowering.
 From February to March prune back all stem to 20cm and reduce any remaining side stems to 3 buds.
 At this time remove any and all dead, diseased and damaged stems.
 After pruning a mulch of well-rotted farm yard manure or garden compost during spring and autumn will give your roses all the feed they need for the following season.

-Delivery is £4.99 per order to anywhere in the UK and will be calculated and added automatically to your shopping basket unless the products in your order total over £50 when delivery is FREE.
+Delivery is £4.99 per order to anywhere in the UK and will be calculated and added automatically to your shopping basket.
+Delivery on all seeds is £1.95.

 When Will My Order Arrive?